-CELEBRATING ITS 10TH ANNIVERSARY IN 2017, TURTLE SONG, PRODUCED AND DEVISED BY TURTLE KEY ARTS, BRINGS MUSIC, SONG WRITING, MOVEMENT AND SINGING TO PEOPLE WITH ALZHEIMER'S AND ALL FORMS OF DEMENTIA TOGETHER WITH THEIR COMPANIONS AND CARERS.
+TURTLE SONG, HELD REGULARLY SINCE 2008, BRINGS MUSIC, SONG WRITING, MOVEMENT AND SINGING TO PEOPLE LIVING WITH DEMENTIA AND THEIR COMPANIONS AND CARERS.

 The participants meet once a week for ten weeks, and with the help of professional musicians and music students, write the lyrics and compose the music for their own song cycle, ending in a live performance for friends and family which is recorded as a DVD.